A negative aspect of religious freedom

 others, to discriminate against them, and/or to mount political campaigns to deny

 them equal rights.
-Typically, the victims are either women or members of sexual minorities while the perpetrators are individual believers, faith groups, or parachurch organizations.
+Typically, the victims are either women or members of sexual minorities, while the perpetrators are usually individual believers, faith groups, or parachurch organizations.

-Religious freedom once referred mostly to the believers to express ideas and to engage in their religious
+Religious freedom once referred mostly to the believers' right to express religious ideas and to engage in religious

 practices.
 Now it is becoming mostly